Hausdorff dimension: The open set condition

 where s is the Hausdorff dimension of E and H^{s} denotes s-dimensional Hausdorff measure.
 This is clear in the case of the Sierpinski gasket (the intersections are just points), but is also true more generally:

 Theorem.
 Under the same conditions as the previous theorem, the unique fixed point of ψ is self-similar.

+The Moran Equation

+For self-similar sets satisfying the Open set condition, the Hausdorff dimension $d$ can be determined using the Moran equation.
+If a fractal is composed of $m$ self-similar copies with contraction ratios $r_1, r_2, \dots, r_m$, the dimension $d$ is the unique positive solution to the equation: